grego1201/APIExample/README.md

 - Debian 10
 - Bundler 1.17.
 - cURL and Postman
+- asdf

 ## Install project
-First of all you must have installed `Ruby 2.6.4` and `PostgreSQL 9.6.22`.
+First of all you must have installed `PostgreSQL 9.6.22`.
 When you have already installed it clone the repository with:
 ```
 git clone https://github.com/grego1201/APIExample.git
 ```
+Install `Ruby 2.6.4` with `asdf install`.
 Once you have cloned the repository the next step is to install gems.
 Run `bundle install` for that.
 The next step is to setup database.
 You can create, migrate and populate it with that commands:

 ```